cloudaffair/awslive-poster/README.md

 Currently there is no easy and cost effective way to get the poster image URL for a AWS medialive channel.
 This utility auto computes the poster URL for a AWS media channel and creates a presigned URL to access poster image.

-## Possible Solution and it lacuna
+## Possible Solution and it's lacuna

 ![alt text](https://github.com/cloudaffair/awslive-poster/blob/master/misc/lacuna.png)